ghostcoder217/game-watch-test/README.md

 This website tests the appeal for my service Game Watch by providing a landing page and an experimental event for people to join.
 It also collects statistics.
 This website was hacked together within two days, it shows my ability to push medium quality code in small timeframes

+## How to run

+Run Commands

+`npm install`

+`npm run dev`

+If you want to run the events page properly you will have to configure a MySQL database with the `sql/generate-db.sql` script and update the `helpers/globals.js` file

+Then you will need to uncomment the statistics collection block in `index.js`

 ## Folder Structure

 * app -> front end dev files, are put through build tools into '/public' and/or '/views'